Phalanyx/SparkPark/doc/sprint0/product.md

 Q2: Who are your target users?
 (2-3 personas)
- * Short (2-5 min' read max)
- * Be specific (e.g. )
- * You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)), or add a pdf
-Car owner who wants to find a cheap parking spot near their school/work
+Car owners who wants to find a cheap parking spot near their school/work.
 ![image](https://github.com/user-attachments/assets/475778d6-bcd6-40f9-a367-5ee0db55b55c)

 Annifer Awrence is a 19-year-old undergraduate student studying biology at the University of Toronto Scarborough.
 She lives with her parents in a suburban area 20 km away from campus and drives a 2018 Honda CRV that her family helped her buy for commuting.
 Annifer is currently taking five courses this semester, but her classes are scheduled such that she only needs to be on campus once a week, every Tuesday from 10 a.m. to 4 p.m.